Overview

 Key Features

-Conversational guidance
+Conversational Guidance

 Users can check current lunch status before deciding whether the trip is worth making.
+This responds directly to the uncertainty seniors faced around long waits, early travel, and limited capacity.

 Mimi supports different comfort levels with language and technology through voice, subtitles, visual feedback, and simplified flows.
+The experience is designed around guidance, not speed or technical efficiency alone.

 Website homepage, featuring a pop-up screen to interact with Mimi.